-12.1 Supported by the Senior Leadership Team, the PSHE and Citizenship Lead is responsible for monitoring the quality of teaching and learning in RSE.
+- 12. 12.1 (Please amend if local arrangements do not apply exactly) Supported by the Senior Leadership - 1 Team, the PSHE and Citizenship Lead is responsible for monitoring the quality of teaching and learning in RSE.

 The quality of RSE provision is also subject to regular and effective self-evaluation as part of termly subject reports for PSHE and Citizenship.
 Information to be taken into account includes feedback from lesson visits and learning walks, planning and work scrutiny, pupil and parent feedback and pupil progress.